-Note: If your system utilizes a decimal separator other than a period (e.g. a comma), use the corresponding character instead of a period.

-, (comma) Display the number with thousands separators.
+Note: If your system utilizes a decimal separator other than a period (e.g. a comma), use the corresponding character instead of a period. , (comma) Display the number with thousands separators.
 This code can be placed at an arbitrary position in the format string.
 Example: ,0.00 applied to the number 5000000 returns 5,000,000.00.

-Note: If your system utilizes a thousands separator other than a comma, use the corresponding character instead of a comma.

-% Display a percent sign at this position, and multiply the number by 100.
+Note: If your system utilizes a thousands separator other than a comma, use the corresponding character instead of a comma. % Display a percent sign at this position, and multiply the number by 100.
 Example: 0% applied to the number 0.5 returns 50%.

-E+ or e+ Display the number in scientific notation.
+E + or e + Display the number in scientific notation.
 Example: 0E+00 applied to the number 50000 returns 5E+04.
 Note: Engineering notation (using only exponents that can be divided by 3) is also available.
 For example, #00E+00 applied to the number 50000 does not return 5E+04 but 50E+03.
 E- or e- Same as E+, except that the exponent's sign is only displayed if it is negative.
 Example 1: 0E-00 applied to the number 5000 returns 5E03.
 Example 2: 0E-00 applied to the number 0.005 returns 5E-03.

-Standard Placeholder for the entire cell content (formatted with the number format "Standard").

-Placeholder for the entire cell content as text.

-Do not try to interpret the following character, just display it.
+Standard Placeholder for the entire cell content (formatted with the number format "Standard"). (a) Placeholder for the entire cell content as text. ١ Do not try to interpret the following character, just display it.
 Example: To output a # character, use the code \# (since the # sign is a valid format code).
 "Text" Do not interpret the text between the quotation marks, just display it.

-Example: "MyText"

-\ (asterisk) Repeat the following character.
-For example, \x fills the entire cell with the character "x".

-Example: The format codes "Total:"\ 0.00 display the text "Total:" at the left of the cell and the number (with two decimal places) at the right.
+Example: "MyText" (asterisk) Example: "MyText" Repeat the following character.
+For example, x fills the entire cell with the character "x". (asterisk) (asterisk) (underscore) Repeat the following character.
+For example, x fills the entire cell with the character "x".
+Example: The format codes "Total:" 0.00 display the text "Total:" at the left of the cell and the Repeat the following character.
+For example, x fills the entire cell with the character "x".
+Example: The format codes "Total:" 0.00 display the text "Total:" at the left of the cell and the number (with two decimal places) at the right.
 The space in-between is filled with blanks.

-\ (underscore) Display a blank space that is as wide as the following character.
+Repeat the following character.
+For example, x fills the entire cell with the character "x".
+Example: The format codes "Total:" 0.00 display the text "Total:" at the left of the cell and the number (with two decimal places) at the right.
+The space in-between is filled with blanks.
+Display a blank space that is as wide as the following character.

-Example: \- returns a blank space that is exactly as wide as a minus sign.

-[Red] Display the cell content in red color.
-Other color codes available:

-[Black] [White] [Red] [Green] [Blue] [Cyan] [Magenta] [Yellow]